onflow/cadence/docs/language.md

 can interact with contracts by importing them at the beginning of a transaction or contract definition.

+Currently, contracts cannot be easily instantiated within Cadence code.
+They need to be deployed to an account with a special transaction.

-Anyone could call its `hello` function by importing the contract from the account it was deployed to and using the imported object to call the hello function.
+Anyone could call the above contract's `hello` function by importing the contract from the account it was deployed to and using the imported object to call the hello function.
 ```cadence,file=contract_call.cdc